ambrozini/gym-plan/.ai/prd.md

 ### US-003
 - Title: Completing the User Profile
-- Description: As a user, I want to complete my profile with personal data (age, height, weight, gender, activity level), training goals, experience level, equipment information, and any health limitations so that the training plan is tailored to my needs.
+- Description: As a user, I want to complete my profile with personal data and default training preferences so that future training plans can be tailored to my needs.
 - Acceptance Criteria:
-  - The profile form contains mandatory and optional fields according to the requirements.
+  - The profile form contains fields for personal data (age, sex, height, weight, experience, limitations).
+  - The profile includes default generation preferences (goals, equipment, frequency, session length).
   - The user can save or edit the entered data.
   - Profile data is validated for correctness and value range.

 ### US-004
 - Title: Generating a Training Plan
-- Description: As a user, I want to generate a training plan based on the completed profile to obtain a personalized exercise plan.
+- Description: As a user, I want to generate a training plan based on the completed profile to obtain a
-- Acceptance Criteria:
-  - The user can choose the number of training days per week (from 1 to 7) and specify the length of training sessions.
+  - User can provide training preferences defaulted from profile data, but can be overriden
-  - After clicking the "Generate Plan" button, the system uses data from the profile, the exercise database, and defined rules to create the plan.
+  - After clicking the "Generate Plan" button, the system uses data from the profile, the exercise database, and training rules to create the plan.
   - The generated plan includes a list of exercises assigned to the selected days, along with the recommended number of sets, repetitions, and suggested weights.
+  - The plan is initially created in a "draft" state.

 ### US-005
 - Title: Reviewing and Editing the Training Plan